Different Types OF OCD.

 Fear.

-For me it is a constant battle but I know where I am going with this and I may never be completly cured but once I am in a happier place I now I will be on the road to recovery.
+For me, it is a constant battle but I know where I am going with this I may never be completely cured but once I am in a happier place I know I will be on the road to recovery.

-I Am Staying In My Bubble, For the Forseeable Future!
+I Am Staying In My Bubble, For the foreseeable future!

 Spread the love